ShishirKumar93/feature_importance/README.md

-# feature_importance
+# Feature Importance and Selection Techniques
-An exploration of various feature importance and selection techniques.
+This repo explores various feature importance and selection techniques.

-Feature importances are useful tools to interpret machine learning models.
-Here, I explore some of the widely used techniques like:
+Feature importance is widely used to interpret machine learning models.
+Here, I explore commonly used techniques like:

 1. Spearman's rank correlation coefficient
 2. Principle Component Analysis